We earn a commission for products purchased through some links in this article.

 Another idea that some parents find useful is to make a booklet with pictures of Christmas trees, decorations and Christmas food to help your child visualise what might happen on the day.
 However, it’s best to take care as if your child is very literal, as they may become anxious if your own Christmas does not look exactly like it does in the photographs.

-If your child is worried about Christmas, you can help them share their concerns by using a worry toy or writing down their feelings in a worry book, which you can purchase from the National Autistic Society online shop.
+If your child is worried about Christmas, you can help them share their concerns by using a worry toy or writing down their feelings in a worry book.

 Make a schedule for the day